Second-hand can be a great first choice

 Let’s be clear: I’m not saying that used cars don’t depreciate over time.
 However, by buying a vehicle that’s just a year old, you’ve already gotten past the worst of it.
 The rate of depreciation will slow after that.

 On a related note, used cars are a good bargain.
 Options like navigation, smartphone integration, and collision avoidance–options that would’ve cost a pretty penny to add to a new car–are much more affordable in a used car.
 That’s not just because the entire car’s cheaper, it’s also because some of that technology may be last-generation.
+Some used cars can even come with body damage, which can make it even cheaper.
+But if you work with the right auto body shop you can get an amazing bargain if you’re willing to put in the work.

 A 2013 Toyota Corolla, for example, gets 34 mpg highway.
 (Or at least it did when it debuted.
 As cars age, they lose a bit of fuel efficiency.)
 A 2015 model, on the other hand, earns 42 mpg highway.
 Newer models typically boast better mpgs because of advances in technology and often lighter weight, both of which allow them to sip less gas.
 That means the 2013 model becomes a bit less attractive, and the price falls accordingly.
 But even though it’s not equipped with cutting edge fuel technology, the 2013 Corolla still boasts better fuel economy than, say, the Nissan Sentra you traded in for it.
 That’s a nice upgrade.